Mog, Palatine of Hungary: Career

 He returned to Hungary when Andrew II ascended the throne in 1205, following the sudden death of his nephew Ladislaus III, Emeric's son.
 He served as ispán of Bodrog County in 1205.
-Mog participated in Andrew's campaign to recapture Halych and protect the realm of the child-prince Daniel Romanovich in the late autumn of 1205.
+Mog participated in Andrew's campaign to recapture Galicia and protect the realm of the child-prince Daniel Romanovich in the late autumn of 1205.
 When Andrew, now also "King of Galicia and Lodomeria" returned to home, he left behind a Hungarian garrison in Sanok under the leadership of Mog in early 1206.
 The Galician–Volhynian Chronicle refers to Mog ("Mokij") as tall and one-eyed.
 His garrison was strengthened by officers and boyars Korochun, Volpt, the latter's son Vitomir and Blaginia.
 In early 1206, Rurik Rostislavich launched another attack.
 Mog's troops avoided the confrontation and returned to Hungary.
 In 1206, Mog was appointed Palatine for the third time and ispán of Sopron County.
 Beside these offices he also served as ispán of Bihar County from 1206 to 1207.
 He was soon ousted from the king's innermost circle and has not received high dignity anymore.
 According to a charter, he was ispán of Bars County in 1208.
 Between 1208 and 1210, he functioned as ispán of Pozsony County.
 He died sometime after.